lovell/sharp/README.md

 #### sharp.concurrency([threads])

-`threads`, if provided, is the Number of threads _libvips'_ should create for image processing.
+`threads`, if provided, is the Number of threads _libvips'_ should create for processing each image.
 The default value is the number of CPU cores.
 A value of `0` will reset to this default.

 This method always returns the current concurrency.